-The town town of Minca, Colombia isn’t on the typical Colombian backpacker trail.
+The tiny town of Minca, Colombia isn’t on the typical Colombian backpacker trail.
 Perched on top of a mountain in the Colombian Sierra Nevadas overlooking Santa Marta and the Caribbean Sea, with a population of 800, Minca is if nothing else isolated.
-But at only 45 minutes away from the much more popular coastal town of Santa Marta, and only 5 hours away from bustling Cartagena, Colombia, it is well worth the detour!
+But at only 45 minutes away from the much more popular coastal town of Santa Marta, and only 5 hours away from bustling Cartagena, Colombia, it is well worth the detour.
 If you are planning a trip to Colombia, here’s why you need to make sure Minca is included in your itinerary!

-Minca, Colombia: Undiscovered and Off the Beaten Path
+Minca, Colombia: Off the Beaten Path

 We came across a copy of Lonely Planet’s “South America on a Shoestring” in Santa Marta.
 It was two years old.
 Minca wasn’t in it.
 We weren’t surprised.